 - Students involved in Winter to Spring Term End of Term Room Changes must be available to make their move on the Monday morning following the last day of Winter Term classes between 9:00 a.m. and noon.
 Those who depart from campus earlier must vacate their Winter Term room, make arrangements to store belongings (see above) and turn that room key into Public Safety.

 - Students not enrolled on campus for a Winter Term and approved for an End of Term room change (Fall or Winter), MUST VACATE THEIR ROOM WHEN THEY LEAVE CAMPUS AT THE END OF THE FALL TERM.
-If a student leaves campus before they can be notified if their request for a room change is approved they must still pack their room and make arrangements for a friend to move their belongings.
+If a student leaves campus before they can be notified if their request for a room change is approved they must still pack their room and make arrangements for a friend to move their belongings by the deadline.

 - Students may not pick up a new room key or move any belongings into that room until they return to campus, or the official start date of that BANNER housing record.